Strengthen Communities

-Strengthen Communities by Building Relationships Between the NYPD and Community Members,
+Strengthen Communities by Building Relationships and Trust Between the NYPD and Community Members,

 Including Youth Across the Five Boroughs